Pratham-Prog861/music-player/README.md

 - Click on a song in the search results to play it.
 - Use the play, pause, next, and previous controls to control the music.
 - Use the progress bar to seek to a specific point in the song.
+- The background image changes dynamically to match the album art.

 ### Search Feature
 - Use the search bar at the top to find songs